Zaljerem/FullTiltFix/README.md

-Pre-compiled DLL and source is included (has a dependency on MinHook).
+Pre-compiled DLL and source is included (has a dependency on MinHook - https://github.com/TsudaKageyu/minhook License: https://opensource.org/license/BSD-2-Clause)